 Furthermore, bentonite clay helps remove the plaque biofilm that harbors these harmful bacteria, allowing the minerals to reach the tooth surface.

-Equipment You’ll Need
+Equipment You will Need

-A non-metal spatula or wooden spoon
+A non-metal spatula or wooden spoon.

-A small glass jar or silicone tube for storage
+A small glass jar or silicone tube for storage.

 How to Make Remineralizing Toothpaste: A Step-by-Step Guide